Felony DWI

 • Fines: Up to $15,000 for third-degree crimes and $150,000 for second-degree crimes.

-• License Revocation: Up to 8 years for a third DWI or permanent revocation for certain vehicular homicides.
+• License Revocation: Up to 8 years for a third DWI, or permanent revocation for certain vehicular homicide convictions.

 • Ignition Interlock Device (IID): Mandatory installation for years after your license is restored.